xapian/xapian-docsprint/howtos/range_queries.rst

-If you think back to when we introduced the query concepts behind Xapian, you'll remember that one group of query operators is responsible for handling *value ranges*: `OP_VALUE_LE`, `OP_VALUE_GE` and `OP_VALUE_RANGE`.
+If you think back to when we introduced the query concepts behind Xapian, you'll remember that one group of query operators is responsible for handling *value ranges*: :xapian-just-constant:`OP_VALUE_LE`, :xapian-just-constant:`OP_VALUE_GE` and :xapian-just-constant:`OP_VALUE_RANGE`.
 So we'll be tackling range queries by using document values, and constructing queries using these operators to restrict matches suitably.

-Since we want to expose this functionality generally to users, we want them to be able to type in a query that will include one or more range restrictions; the QueryParser contains support for doing this, using *value range processors*, subclasses of `ValueRangeProcessor`.
+Since we want to expose this functionality generally to users, we want them to be able to type in a query that will include one or more range restrictions; the QueryParser contains support for doing this, using *value range processors*, subclasses of :xapian-class:`ValueRangeProcessor`.
 Xapian comes with some standard ones itself, or you can write your own.

 Since document values are stored as strings in Xapian, and the operators provided perform string comparisons, we need a way of